Immune System:

 - 3. Sticky mucus in respiratory and gastrointestinal tracts traps many microorganisms.

-- 4. Acid pH less than 7.0 of skin secretions inhibits bacterial growth.
+- 4. Acid pH (< 7.0) of skin secretions inhibits bacterial growth.
 Hair follicles secrete sebum that contains lactic acid and fatty acids both of which inhibit the growth of some pathogenic bacteria and fungi.
 Areas of the skin not covered with hair, such as the palms and soles of the feet, are most susceptible to fungal infections.
 Think athlete's foot.

 - 5. Saliva, tears, nasal secretions, and perspiration contain lysozyme, an enzyme that destroys Gram positive bacterial cell walls causing cell lysis.
 Vaginal secretions are also slightly acidic (after the onset of menses).
 Spermine and zinc in semen destroy some pathogens.
 Lactoperoxidase is a powerful enzyme found in mother's milk.

-- 6. The stomach is a formidable obstacle insofar as its mucosa secrete hydrochloric acid (0.9 to 3.0 ph, very acidic) and protein-digesting enzymes that kill many pathogens.
+- 6. The stomach is a formidable obstacle insofar as its mucosa secrete hydrochloric acid (0.9 < pH < 3.0, very acidic) and protein-digesting enzymes that kill many pathogens.
 The stomach can even destroy drugs and other chemicals.

 Normal flora fill almost all of the available ecological niches in the body and produce bacteriocidins, defensins, cationic proteins, and lactoferrin all of which work to destroy other bacteria that compete for their niche in the body.